Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 This command configures a given pin to read a filament sensor and configures filament monitoring for its corresponding extruder.
 The filament sensor may be a simple switch that detects the presence of filament, or a sensor that measures filament motion (e.g. laser, magnetic or pulsed filament monitor), or both.

+In RRF 3.7.0-beta.3 and later, filament monitors that can detect filament presence report it in the object model as sensors.filamentMonitors[].filamentPresent, and the presence and motion indications of a monitor are available as virtual general purpose input ports (see M950) for use with triggers and for terminating filament loading moves (see the E parameter of M574).

 In **RRF 3.4 and later** the action on a filament error is to raise a filament-error event.
 See [Events](/User_manual/RepRapFirmware/Events){target=_blank}.

 In **RRF 3.3 and 3.2** the action on a filament error is to.